4waisenkinder/4waisenkinder.github.io/source/_posts/2013-09-21-getting-started-with-web-components-and-polymer-dot-js.markdown

 - polymer
 - future stuff
 ---
+**This article describes still rarely supported Shadow DOM features.
+If you want to see them in action, make sure you use Chrome Canary with turned on "Experimental web platform features" found at `about:flags`.**

 I spent a lot of time on [codepen](http://codepen.io) the last days to train my CSS skills and to relax a bit (it is really awesome to just play around there while watching a movie).
 One thing I created was a styled checkbox.
 And while doing that, the idea came to me, that this checkbox is a perfect use case to start playing around with this magic thing called "web components", that is heavily around since a few month and is probably the "next big thing" in web development.

 <!-- more -->